5 pets at RSPCA Essex who are on the lookout for their forever homes

 Gender - Male

-If you want to adopt Wolfie you can view their full profile here.
+If you want to adopt Capone you can view their full profile here.

-Wolfie is a dog who is thriving in his foster home but is looking to settle down and find a permanent residence.
+Capone came into the care of Danaher Animal Home as a stray, and the centre is unsure if he has lived in a home environment before.

-Having come from a multi-dog household the RSPCA feel he would benefit from a home with a calm resident dog that he can snuggle up with.
+Ideally, he would find an experienced adult-only home that understands the needs and behaviours of Dutch Shepherds.

 Colour - White